Fernandel

 Fernand Joseph Désiré Contandin (/fr/; 8 May 1903 – 26 February 1971), better known as Fernandel (/fr/), was a French comic actor.
 Born in Marseille, France, to Désirée Bedouin and Denis Contandin, originating in Perosa Argentina, a town located in the province of Turin, Italy, he became a comedy star, first gaining popularity in French vaudeville, operettas, and music-hall revues.
 His stage name originated from his marriage to Henriette Manse, the sister of his best friend and frequent cinematic collaborator Jean Manse.
-So attentive was he to his wife that his mother-in-law amusingly referred to him as Fernand d'elle ("Fernand of her").
+So attentive was he to his wife that his mother-in-law amusingly referred to him as Fernand d'elle ("Her Fernand").